oliviergimenez/my_website/content/people/alumni.md

 ![](/img/lucile-marescot.jpg)
 **Lucile Marescot** (PhD 2010-2012, post-doc 2017-2019) analyzed the recolonization of wolves in France (joint work with Eric Marboutin and Guillaume Chapron).
 She did a post-doc in the US and another post-doc in Germany.
 Then she developed multi-species occupancy models for large mammals.
 This was a collaboration with Christophe Duchamp and Nolwenn Hoguet-Drouet from [ONCFS](http://www.oncfs.gouv.fr/) (France) and Arnaud Lyet from
 [WWF-US](https://www.worldwildlife.org/pages/arnaud-lyet-ph-d).
-Lucile is now a freelance [data scientist in conservation biology](https://lucilemarescot.wordpress.com/a-propos/).
+After working as a freelance [data scientist in conservation biology](https://lucilemarescot.wordpress.com/a-propos/), Lucile got a permanent position as a [researcher at CIRAD](https://www6.montpellier.inrae.fr/cbgp).

 <br>